 Perfecting the results on a CNC laser cutter requires some hands-on experience as every material behaves differently when processed under a laser.

-Preparing the Design
+Step-1: Prepare the Design

 A good design should replicate the final output and ensure that the product will maintain its structural integrity after being laser cut.